k-CIR/NatMEG-BIDSifier/README.md

 # NatMEG-BIDSifier

-A desktop application for converting MEG/EEG data to BIDS (Brain Imaging Data Structure) format, developed for the NatMEG facility at Karolinska Institutet.
+A toolkit for converting MEG/EEG data to BIDS (Brain Imaging Data Structure) format, developed for the NatMEG facility at Karolinska Institutet.
+The project supports a CLI and a web UI; an Electron desktop app historically existed but has been moved to a separate branch to keep this branch lightweight.

 ## Overview